sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 > Want to dive deeper into bot development?
 Check out the [LearnAI: Azure Cognitive Services Bootcamp](https://azure.github.io/LearnAI-Bootcamp/emergingaidev_bootcamp) which integrates multiple Cognitive Services to create an intelligent agent.

-## Step 5 - Optional - Deploy your Bot
+## Step 5 - Deploy your Bot

-This step is optional.
 Folllow [this](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0) tutorial and deploy your Bot to Azure.
+After the deployment performa the following activities:

++ Test your bot using the Azure Portal
++ Test your bot using the Bot Emulator, creating a new endpoint.
+Open this [link](https://github.com/Microsoft/BotFramework-Emulator/wiki/Getting-Started) and follow the instructions to **Connecting to bots hosted remotely**
-After the deployment, test your bot using the Azure Portal.
-You can also try to [add your bot to Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/bots/bots-overview).
++ Optional: You can also try to [add your bot to Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/bots/bots-overview).

 ## Cleaning your environment